DavidVFitzGerald/flood-prediction-model/README.md

     docker run -it --rm -p 8000:8000 flood-prediction
     ```

-3. You will then be able to open the app in a browser, and test it as described in steps 4 and 5 under [Option 1](#option-1-download-the-image-from-docker-hub-subject-to-time-limit).
+3. You will then be able to open the app in a browser using the URL provided, and test it as described in steps 4 and 5 under [Option 1](#option-1-download-the-image-from-docker-hub-if-available).

 #### Alternative B: run predict script
 To be able to run the script you must have the environment setup.
 The easiest is to use uv, as the repository was created as a uv project.
 Install uv in case you do not have it already.